bourdalas/theLooper/README.md

 1. Case Construction:
 -

-2. Hardware midi i/o:
+2. Hardware:
 -

-3. Arduino Code:
+3. Arduino:
 	1. MIDI_controller: This is a library for creating a MIDI controller using an Arduino board. *Already-Tested* arduino library that will make the arduino code seem pretty pretty easy to do.

-4. JUCE Code:
+4. Rasberry:
-	1. HelloLooper: A ready github repo, which a simple looper juce app is implemented.
+	1. HelloLooper: A ready github repo, where a simple looper JUCE app is implemented.
 This repo could be used as the core of the looper audio engine